barumau/pandunia/english/108_karmaloga.md

 – I have a habit of drinking beer.

 **le**
-('attain', 'accomplish')
-indicates that a situation has been reached and it is the current position.
+('attain, accomplish, reach')
-It brings attention to the consequences of a past action to the current situation.
+indiciates that an action has happened in the past and is still ongoing, or is relevant to the current situation.
+You can think of it somewhat like the past perfect in English (_I have done_, _I have eaten_).

 **ye _le_ si guru.**
-– He or she is a teacher now.
+– He or she has been a teacher (and still is).
-**mi _le_ no gul yo alkohol.**
-– I don't drink alcohol anymore.
 **mi no _le_ gul yo alkohol.**
 – I haven't drank alcohol.
+**mi _le_ no gul yo alkohol.**
+– I have reached not drinking alcohol.
 **mi _le_ don la buku do yemon.**
 – I have given the book to them.
 (They still have it and I don't.)
 **yemon no _le_ don ye re do mi.**
 – They haven't given it back to me.
-**mi le do siti.**
+**mi _le_ lai do siti.**
 – I have come to the city.

 **pas**